hhoke/cell_counter_demo/README.md

-# Blob Baron
+# Cell Counting Demos

-Blob Baron is a automated and completely free cell counter.
+The goal of this project is to create an automated and completely free cell counter for 2d images.
 It is intended for use by researchers.
 Modification is welcomed and encouraged.

 ## Developer guide